How to Create a Portfolio Website in 2026

 The best portfolios share several key characteristics:

-• Fast loading speeds — Every second of load time costs you visitors.
-Optimize images and keep your site lightweight.
+- Fast loading speeds — Every second of load time costs you visitors.
+A Next.js site keeps your portfolio fast and lightweight by default.

 Step 1: Plan Your Portfolio Structure